edulinq/python-utils/README.md

 #### Global Configuration

 The global configuration file defaults to `<platform-specific user configuration location>/edq-config.json`.
 The configuration location is chosen according to the [XDG standard](https://en.wikipedia.org/wiki/Freedesktop.org#Base_Directory_Specification) (implemented by [platformdirs](https://github.com/tox-dev/platformdirs)).
-Below are examples of user-specific application configuration file paths for different operating systems:
+Below are examples of user-specific configuration file paths for different operating systems:
  - Linux -- `~/.config/edq-config.json`
  - Mac -- `~/Library/Application Support/edq-config.json`
- - Windows -- `C:\Documents and Settings\<User>\Application Data\edq-config.json`
+ - Windows -- `C:\Users\<user>\AppData\Local\edq-config.json`

 The default global configuration location can be changed by passing a path to `--config-global` through the command line.
 This type of configuration is best suited for options that follow the user across multiple projects e.g., login credentials.